 End the Practice of Blank Checks to Raise the Debt Ceiling: In Congress, I have voted against every blank check to raise the federal debt ceiling.
 A decision to raise Congress’ borrowing authority without any budgetary reforms or spending cuts guarantees that the government will arrive in the exact same position sooner rather than later.
-Congress should instead leverage these opportunities to demand real cuts and engage the Obama Administration in an honest conversation about federal spending.
+Congress should instead leverage these opportunities to demand real cuts and engage in an honest conversation about federal spending.

 Click HERE to join my Budget Advisory Committee.

 Washington, DC – Today, U.S. Congressman Diane Black (R-TN-06), a member of the U.S. House Budget Committee and the Ways and Means Committee, released the following statement after the introduction of the House Republican Fiscal Year 2019 budget resolution:

 By now, you’ve heard “fairer, flatter, simpler” repeated over and over.
 It was our goal with the Tax Cuts and Jobs Act to reform an outdated tax code that – over the last three decades – had become absurdly complicated and no longer worked for our economy.